kserve/website/docs/modelserving/v1beta1/tensorflow/README.md

 do not need to maintain both default and canary on the `InferenceService` as in v1alpha2.

-## Create the InferenceService with gRPC
+## Create the gRPC InferenceService
 Create `InferenceService` which exposes the gRPC port and by default it listens on port 9000.
 ```yaml
 apiVersion: "serving.kserve.io/v1beta1"